samtron1412/docs/english/en-word.md

 List of words.

 # Words
+## photo vs image/picture
+### Definition of Photo and Image/Picture
+- Image is usually a representation of a person or an object.
+This can come in different forms such as painting, photograph, sculpture, etc.
+- Photo is an image taken from a camera.
+Photo is the short form for the word photograph.

+### Figurative meaning
+- Apart from the main meaning, image is also used in a figurative sense to imply someone's character as is shown by his behavior.
+- Photo does not carry such a figurative meaning.

+### Connection between Photo and Image/Picture
+- A photo is always an image, but an image is not always a photo.

 ## competent - adjective - /ˈkɒm pɪ tənt/
 - having enough skill or knowledge to do something to a satisfactory standard.
 	+ I don't feel competent to give an opinion at the moment.